 Umzinyathi District Municipality is also committed in training and developing communities through the EPWP programme, thereby promoting economic growth and creating sustainable development.
-During the current financial year, the municipality received an allocation of R 5,457,000.00 from the Department of Public Works and jobs created is 929 while the target is 1234 to be achieved by the end of June 2021.
+During the current 2020/21 finacial year, the municipality received an allocation of R 4,841,000.00 from the Department of Public Works and jobs created as at the end of March 2022 is 871, while the target is 1256 to be achieved by the end of June 2022.

 The jobs being created as part of the programme range from various sectors including Disaster Management, Local Economic Development, Infrastructure, Environmental Services, etc. The municipality is reporting on monthly basis to the department in terms of the progress made in terms of implementation.
-A target for the 2020/21 financial year is 1234 jobs to be created.
-An allocation for 2021/22 Finacial year is still to be communicated and then a series of business plans will be developed to break down how this amount will be used.
+An allocation for 2022/23 Finacial year is still to be communicated and then a series of business plans will be developed to break down how this amount will be used.